 Project-Based Learning Lesson Plans

-There are many challenges to creating effective PBL lesson plans, but you don’t have to do it alone.
-SmartLab Learning helps schools and educators design and implement engaging PBL STEAM learning environments that link to core academic content and foster the development of important academic and life skills.
+Creating effective PBL unit plans is not without its challenges—but you don’t have to do it alone!
+SmartLab helps schools and educators design and implement engaging PBL STEAM learning environments that link to core academic content and foster the development of important academic and life skills.
 The hands-on, authentic activities allow students to construct their own meaning and explore topics in greater depth.